10 Best Things To Do In Honolulu When It Rains

 The museum is comprised of a series of galleries surrounding several courtyards and features two cafes to have food and a drink in between viewings.
 The collection is particularly strong in paintings from China and Japan, ceramics from Korea, as well as Buddhist and Southeast Asian sculpture.

-The Honolulu Art Museum contains a variety of beautiful art works and serves to educate guests on their history in an insightful and thought-provoking manner.
-Admission to the museum is $20 per person but given the number of different galleries on offer it is good value for money and an excellent way to kill a couple of hours before the sun returns!
+The Honolulu Art Museum contains a variety of beautiful artworks and serves to educate guests on their history in an insightful and thought-provoking manner.
+Admission to the museum is $20 per person but given the number of different galleries on offer, it is good value for money and an excellent way to kill a couple of hours before the sun returns!

 6) Shop Around Ala Moana Mall